ericpan64/pydian/CONTRIBUTING.md

 # Contribution Guide

 ## Running Tests
-First: `poetry install && poetry shell`
+First: `poetry install -E dataframes && poetry shell`

 Then at the top level dir: `pytest`, or `pytest --cov` to view code coverage

+> Note: to install the dataframes module, the `-E dataframes` flag is used for the extra `dataframes` section of `pyproject.toml`

 ## Code Formatting
 This repo currently uses the following dev tools: